634 vertex-transitive and more than $10^{103}$ non-vertex-transitive 27-vertex triangulations of manifolds like the octonionic projective plane: Algorithm for finding triangulations

-When we have examined an adjacency group~$\CA$ as described above in Cases~1--4, it makes no sense for us to return to the same adjacency group~$\CA$ until a new indeterminate orbit in~$\CA$ is taken or removed or a new pair of orbits in~$\CA$ is prohibited or a new requirement between orbits in~$\CA$ is added.
+When we have examined an adjacency group~$\CA$ (see Cases~1--4 above), it makes no sense for us to return to the same adjacency group~$\CA$ until a new indeterminate orbit in~$\CA$ is taken or removed or a new pair of orbits in~$\CA$ is prohibited or a new requirement between orbits in~$\CA$ is added.

 So the algorithm is organized as follows.
 At every moment we have a waiting list of adjacency groups that are to be examined.
 Initially all adjacency groups are in the list.
 Adjacency groups in the list are examined one by one as described above.
 After an adjacency group is examined, we expel it from the list.
 However, every time a new indeterminate orbit~$\fa$ becomes either taken or removed, we put back to the waiting list all adjacency groups containing~$\fa$.
 Similarly, every time a new pair of orbits~$\{\fa,\fb\}$ is prohibited or a new requirement $\fa\to\fb$ is created, we put back to the waiting list all adjacency groups containing both~$\fa$ and~$\fb$.
 This process stops when the waiting list becomes empty.
 If at this moment all orbits are either taken or removed, then a set~$\CX$ with the required properties is found.
 If not, then our algorithm branches.
 We choose an indeterminate orbit~$\fo$ and try to first take it and then to remove it.
 In either case, we start the same process again.